fxamacker/ccf_draft/ccf_specs.md

 - `130([137(1), "a"])` is second element (`137(1)` is Cadence `String`, `"a"` is raw value).
 - `130([137(0), true]` is third element (`137(0)` is Cadence `Boolean`, `true` is raw value).

-### Cadence Homogenous Array with Composite Type Elements
+### Cadence Homogeneous Array with Composite Type Elements

 This example is for CCF in fully self-describing mode (partially self-describing mode encodes smaller messages).